KissKissBankBank/streaker/README.md

   }

   # Provide an identifier for each custom field your boxes can have.
-  # You can find all the field keys by adding a pipeline key, then typing
+  # You can find all the field keys by configuring a pipeline key, then typing
   # inside a console:
   #
   #     $ bin/console